 Rico is now a Ph.D. student in Communication Studies (with a focus in Rhetorical Studies) at Louisiana State University.

-Daniella Bajtner (B.A., 2012)
+Daniella Bajtner (B.A.
+2012)

 Daniella was accepted into the Master of Arts in Organizational and Multicultural Communication program at DePaul University.

-Julie Wight (M.A.
+Julien Wight (M.A.
 2012)

-Jasmin Bleu Pellegrino (B.A., 2012)
+Jasmin Bleu Pellegrino (B.A.
+2012)

-Nicole Kashan (M.A.
+Nicole Kashian (M.A.
 2011)

-Alexis Waters (M.A.
+Alexis Johnson (M.A.
 2011)

-Paulina Kowalczyk (B.A., 2010)
+Paulina Kowalczyk (B.A.
+2010)